thixotropist/ghidra_decompiler_plugins/Readme.md

 Plugins are experimental.
 We hope to evaluate the feasibility of both user-contributed and processor-specific plugins.
-The initial goal is to extend @caheckman commits transforming pcode sequences into `builtin_memcpy` calls, translating common RISCV-64 vector instruction sequences into `builtin_memcpy`, `builtin_strlen`, and other higher level calls.
+The initial goal is to extend @caheckman commits transforming pcode sequences into `builtin_memcpy` calls, translating common RISCV-64 vector instruction sequences into `vector_memcpy`, `vector_strlen`, and other higher level calls.

-The project documentation consists of a Hugo static website under `content/en`.

 ## Quickstart